 When in the market for a pet-friendly home, there are many considerations.
 In this article, we will talk about four important, can’t-live-without features to look for in a home.
-Before you begin your search for the perfect home for you and your furry friend, make sure you are in good hands by reaching out to a pet-friendly realtor, like Elene Schachter of Weichert Realtors in Livingston, NJ.
-A realtor can help guide you to discover not only the perfect home but also a neighborhood that is accommodating and will welcome you and your pet with open arms!
+Before you begin your search for the perfect home for you and your furry friend, make sure you are in good hands by reaching out to a pet-friendly realtor.
+A realtor, such as a local Redfin agent, can help guide you to discover not only the perfect home but also a neighborhood that is accommodating and will welcome you and your pet with open arms!
 Within the neighborhood, you will want to look for nearby pet-friendly parks and trails, dog parks, groomers, vets, pet stores and a local pet care company like Canine Concierge, that will service your area.

 2. Mud/Wash Room